njl/progcom/README.md

 and I'm trying to knock together a simple web app to allow the work to proceed as efficiently and effectively as I can.
 Requiring large groupings of busy professionals to come together at the same time to chat on IRC is hard, and doesn't feel very scalable.
-This is my first step towards understanding how to scale the whole thing.
+This is my first step toward understanding how to scale the whole thing.

 Configuring the Applications
 ------------------------
-As currently configured, the application connects to a local postgresql database, with username, password, and database name 'test'.
-The unit tests will create the tables for you, or I presume you can do something like `psql test < tables.sql`.

 The application picks up configuration from environment variables.
 I like to use the envdir tool, but you can set them however you like.
 A complete set of